 I’ve been in the market for a pair of wings [I’m too distracted to snag a no-good guy]

-and maybe a doe-eyed girl who sings soprano [who promises liquor, lies, and lips]
+and maybe a doe-eyed girl who sings soprano [who promises that quickness, lies, and lips]

 It’s been so long since I’ve allowed myself to [radiate like hell in this cold.
 The calamity is a ruthless]